cannadayr/Linux-XDP-Content-Based-Router/kernel/README.md

 # Kernel

-This directory contains two different protocols for the CBR, TCP-UDP and UDP-UDP.
+This directory contains two different protocols for the CBR: TCP-UDP and UDP-UDP.
 Each subdirectory contains a README detailing its implementation.